delta-one/dell-xps-15-9570-debian-linux/README.md

 Sound should work out of the box.
 I haven't really tested the microphone yet though.

 ### BIOS update
+There are 2 ways to update the BIOS:

-Format a USB-drive with FAT32, download and copy the BIOS-file from the Dell support page (`XPS_9570...exe`) onto the USB-drive and reboot your computer.
+1. Format a USB-drive with FAT32, download and copy the BIOS-file from the Dell support page (`XPS_9570...exe`) onto the USB-drive and reboot your computer.
 Press `F12`, choose `BIOS Flash Update` and then choose the downloaded file to start the update.
+2. The XPS 15 supports [LVFS](https://fwupd.org/) (Linux Vendor Firmware Service) and thus updates can be installed with `fwupd`.
+A short tutorial can be found [here](https://wiki.archlinux.org/index.php/Fwupd).